-Step 1: Locate some clear, crisp animal tracks (firm mud or wet sand are ideal substrates for this) and carefully remove any leaves or twigs that may have fallen into the footprints.
+Step 1: Locate some clear, crisp animal tracks (firm mud or wet sand are ideal substrates for this.
+Plaster casting in snow is impossible, unfortunately!) and carefully remove any leaves or twigs that may have fallen into the footprints.

 Step 2: Without disturbing the track, dig a little “dam” or wall around it so that the plaster has a boundary.